alifjobaer12/School_Management_System/README.md

 ## 📄 License

-> This project is developed for educational purposes only.
+> This project was created for learning and educational use only.
+If you're interested in using or running it, please reach out and get permission from the original developer first.
+Thanks!
+<p align="right"><sub>©️Team_Chronomate</sub></p>

 ---

 🚀 *Thank you for exploring our project!*
-Made with ❤️ by our team.
+Made with ❤️ by our team "Team_Chronomate".